Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/1-Ingestions/1-Stock-Trade-Information.md

 ---

-## An Approach to implement this Userstory
+## Implement this Userstory

 1. Investication of structure of the dataset
 2. Determine if Incremental loading is possible
 3. Design dataset in `meta-data-editor`
+4. Deployment of Model
+   - With Visual Studio
+   - With button in Tool
+   - powershell script (Tooling maybe block by virus/malware protection programs)
 4. Test Run and Validate Results
    - First Test Run
    - Manipilate the "Target" to simulate "Incremental" loading.